 When baby first starts crawling, you are just teaching him or her what this phrase means and how to listen to that firm tone of voice from a very young age.

-With most other things I didn’t want a 1 year old playing with, I’d just move those items out of reach, or say “that’s a no” one time and then move the objects out of reach.
+With most other items I didn’t want a 1 year old playing with, I’d just move those items out of reach, or say “that’s a no” one time and then move the objects out of reach.
 There are a few weeks where your child is pulling up on furniture and cruising around.
 That’s a great month to remove the beautiful coffee table books & decorations.
 You can put them back eventually and teach the child “that’s a no” for all that stuff.

 But at first, it’s nice if you don’t have to monitor the busy giant baby all the time.
 It’s tiring and unnecessary to try to monitor every single off-limits thing at this age, so we focused on one thing (cords) to teach this concept of listening and obeying the phrase “that’s a no.”